eckozero/CLIc/README.md

 main loop to make sure it doesn't crash.
 In time though...

+__26/10/13:__

+King and queenside castling now completed.
+Code wise that is.
+It's still a bit free-and-easy with the rules.
+Remember kids, you can't castle into, through, or out of check.
+Not that CLIc cares about this at the moment...

 Known bugs/issues as at 24/10/13:

 >~~If you try and move black pawn a7 to anywhere legal, the program crashes~~